Polyfrost/PolyPatcher/README.md

 - ~~**Remove Inverted Colors from Crosshair** - Remove the inverted color effect on the crosshair.~~ (replaced by [PolyCrosshair](https://modrinth.com/mod/crosshair))
 - **Fullbright** - Remove lighting updates, increasing visibility.
 (Can positively impact performance.
 May conflict with minimaps) *default
 - **Smart Fullbright** - Automatically Disable the Fullbright Effect when using OptiFine Shaders.
 (Requires Fullbright) *default
+- **Remove Damage Tilt** - Remove the screen tilt when taking damage.
 - **Disable Night Vision** *(not in original)* - Completely disables the effects of night vision.
 - **Cleaner Night Vision** *(not in original)* - Makes the night vision effect fade out instead of a flashing effect.
 - ~~**Show Own Nametag** - See your nametag in third person.~~ (replaced by [PolyNametag](https://modrinth.com/mod/polynametag))